 Although terminology varies somewhat from state to state, there are basically three types of termination notices for tenancies that landlords terminate due to tenant misbehavior:

 However, in some states, landlords are not required to give the tenant time in which to pay the overdue rent or fix a lease violation.
 In these states, landlords may use Unconditional Quit Notices for transgressions that would require Pay or Quit Notices or Cure or Quit Notices in other, more tenant-friendly states.
-In these strict states, landlords may extend second chances if they wish, but no law requires them to do so.
+In these states, landlords may extend second chances if they wish, but no law requires them to do so.

 Even after receiving notice, some tenants won't leave or fix the lease or rental agreement violation.
-If you still want the tenant to leave, you must begin an unlawful detainer lawsuit by properly serving the tenant with a summons and complaint for eviction.
+If you still want the tenant to leave, you must begin an unlawful detainer lawsuit.
+This involves properly serving the tenant with a summons and complaint for eviction.

 If you win the unlawful detainer lawsuit, you will get a judgment for possession of the property and/or for unpaid rent.
-But you can't just move the tenant and his things out onto the sidewalk -- trying to remove a tenant yourself can cause a lot of trouble.
-(For more information, see Nolo's article Don't Lock Out or Freeze Out a Tenant -- It's Illegal.)
+But you can't just move the tenant and the tenant's possessions out onto the sidewalk—trying to remove a tenant yourself can cause a lot of trouble.
+(For more information, see Don't Lock Out or Freeze Out a Tenant—It's Illegal.)

 Landlords often chafe at the detailed rules that they must follow.
-There is a reason, however, why most states have insisted on strict compliance.
-First of all, an eviction case is, relatively speaking, a very fast legal procedure.
+There is a reason, however, why most states insist on strict compliance.
+First of all, an eviction case is, relatively speaking, a fast legal procedure.
 (How many other civil cases are over and done with after a few weeks?)
 The price to pay for this streamlined treatment is unwavering adherence to the rules.

-Second, what's at stake here -- a tenant's home -- is arguably more important than a civil case concerning money or business.
-Consequently, legislators have been extra careful to see to it that the tenant gets adequate notice and an opportunity to respond.
+Second, what's at stake here—a tenant's home—is arguably more important than a civil case concerning money or business.
+Consequently, legislators have been extra careful to see that tenants get adequate notice and an opportunity to respond.

 For an overview of terminations and evictions in other states, including relevant state laws on termination for nonpayment of rent and for lease violations, see Every Landlord’s Legal Guide, by Janet Portman and Marcia Stewart.